LukeSmithxyz/based.cooking/src/russian-1000-islands-sauce.md

 # Russian 1000 Islands Sauce

 A tasty sauce that goes well with salads or rice.
 Recipe taken from a Russian monastery.

+- ⏲ Prep time: 5 min
+- 🍳 Cook time: 0 min
+- 🍽 Servings: 4

 ## Ingredients